 - Overall, we rate The List Left-Center biased based on story selection that slightly favors the left.
 We also rate them Mostly Factual in factual reporting due to sensationalized headlines and the light promotion of pseudoscience.

 Media Type: Website

 The List is a women’s news and lifestyle site.
 According to their about page “We pride ourselves on being original and well-researched, and we don’t sugarcoat things.
 But we’re not here for salacious gossip.”
 The website lists staff and ownership, indicating transparency.

 Static Media owns The List.
 Static Media’s investors include Mark Cuban and the investment firm Greycroft.
 Advertising generates revenue.

 Analysis / Bias

-Under the health tab there is numerous articles that could be best described as not proven, but certainly not blatant pseudoscience such as this The truth about your root chakra and this When you drink pickle juice every day, this is what happens to your body.
+Under the health tab, there are numerous articles that could be best described as not proven, but certainly not blatant pseudosciences such as this The truth about your root chakra and this When you drink pickle juice every day, this is what happens to your body.
 While this source does publish factual content, much is the kind you find in clickbait ads under the content of websites.
-When reporting on politics they generally stick with facts and clickbait type articles such as this: The truth about floating hospitals.
+When reporting on politics, they generally stick with facts and clickbait-type articles such as this: The truth about floating hospitals.
 In general, this source is hard to classify as they focus on the sensational, but more stories favor the left by a slight margin.